 What’s The True Cost Of Vehicle Ownership?

 Malaysians often complain of high car prices in the country, due to the excise duty.
-It was reported that we have the world’s second most expensive car prices.
+It was reported that KL is the fifth most expensive city to buy a new mid-size car compared to 54 other cities across the globe.

-The cost of car ownership is not as simple as what you’re paying for your car loan, but it also involves the cost of day-to-day running of your car.
+If you are looking to buy a car soon, it would be wise to do your research on how much does a car exactly cost.
+The cost of car ownership is not as simple as paying for your car loan, but it also involves the cost of day-to-day running of your car.

 The total cost goes beyond its purchase price when you consider out-of-pocket expenses like petrol and insurance, plus the car’s loss in value over time (depreciation).

-For the sake of this article, let’s examine the true cost of owning a Proton Preve 1.6 CVT Executive at RM62,540.00 for five years.
+Let’s examine the true cost of owning a Proton Preve 1.6 CVT Executive at RM61, 090.94 for five years.

 Unless you started saving the day you were born just to buy a brand new Proton Preve, chances are you will have to get a hire purchase loan to afford a car in Malaysia.